 panoramas of Seneca Lake can be viewed while traveling route 14.
-In addition, there are over twenty-five farm wineries and a few breweries, even a distillery, between Geneva and Watkins Glen with several more on the east side of Seneca and around Keuka and Cayuga Lake's watersheds.
+In addition, there are now eight wineries within two miles of the garden and a few breweries, even a distillery, between Geneva and Watkins Glen with several more on the east side of Seneca and around Keuka and Cayuga Lake's watersheds.

 Garden sales and mail orders of daylilies are available.
 Catalog is on-line.